CSCfi/rems/docs/configuration.md

 ## Authentication options

-Currently supported authentication methods are SAML2 and OpenId Connect (e.g. Auth0).
-Login method to be used can be defined with the key `:authentication` and the following values are recognized:
+Currently the only real authentication method is OpenId Connect (e.g. Auth0).
+The authentication method to be used can be defined with the key `:authentication` and the following values are recognized:

-* `:shibboleth` for SAML2
 * `:oidc` for OpenId Connect
 * `:fake` for development login

-A link to an alternative login endpoint can also be shown if the `:alternative-login-url` option is set.

-### SAML2 (`:shibboleth`)

-When using this option, login requests are directed to `/Shibboleth.sso/Login`.

 ### OpenId Connect (`:oidc`)